 The Group has assessed that the forward-looking default rate component of its ECL on trade receivables is not material because substantial amount of trade receivables are normally collected within one year.
 Moreover, based on management's assessment, current conditions and forward-looking information does not indicate a significant increase in credit risk exposure of the Group from its trade receivables.

-Trade receivables written-off amounted to nil and P1,954 in 2022 and 2021, respectively.
-The Company recognized provision for impairment losses amounted to P10,325 and nil in 2022 and 2021, respectively.
-The allowance for impairment losses on trade receivables amounted to P18,254 and P7,929 as at December 31, 2022 and 2021, respectively (Note 6).
-The net carrying amount of trade receivables amounted to P962,099 and P781,129 as at December 31, 2022 and 2021, respectively (Notes 6, 31 and 32).
+Trade receivables written-off amounted to P3,897 and nil in 2023 and 2022, respectively.
+The Group recognized provision for impairment losses amounted to nil and P10,325 in 2023 and 2022, respectively.
+The allowance for impairment losses on trade receivables amounted to P9,768 and P18,254 as at December 31, 2023 and 2022, respectively (Note 6).
+The net carrying amount of trade receivables amounted to P1,348,927 and P962,099 as at December 31, 2023 and 2022, respectively (Notes 6, 31 and 32).